-For the past several years I have been spending much more time using Adobe Photoshop than I have spent programming.
+For the past several years it feels like I have spent as much time using Adobe Photoshop as I have spent programming.
 This has left me feeling soft.
-Have I lost my technical edge and turned into a mere button-clicker? ”No” I tell myself.
+Have I lost my technical edge and turned into a mere button-clicker?
+“No” I tell myself.
 A Photoshop document is practically a program.
 Pixels are numbers.
 Layer groups are subroutines.
 Clipping mask are functional composition.
 Blending modes are mathematical operations.
 Channel mixers are matrices!

 Am I deceiving myself into thinking that Photoshop is as close to programming as you can get without worrying about the halting problem?

-I propose a challenge.
-Can we create a Photoshop document that renders the Mandelbrot set fractal?
+I proposed to myself a challenge.
+Can I create a Photoshop document that renders the Mandelbrot set fractal?
 No scripts or plug-ins, just the standard photoshop adjustment layers.

 We are going to start by deciding to make our document a 16bit CMYK image.
 The 16 bit mode gives about 100 times more precision than 8 bit, and the CMYK mode gives us an extra channel to use for temporary values.
 (Photoshop trivia: 16 bit mode is really closer to 15 bits — values go from 0 to 32768)